Keyboard shortcuts

 .count()

-Why?
-Properties are getters that return new objects or promises.
+Properties return new objects or promises.
 Methods are functions you call.
-Your IDE will help, but when in doubt, check the docs.
+Your IDE will guide you.

 Error Propagation